Six life admin hacks that can change your life

-“For every minute spent organizing, an hour is earned”
+“For every minute spent organising, an hour is earned”

 We’re always looking for better, more efficient ways to do things.
-Time saved on admin tasks means more time to spend on the things we actually enjoy.
-Here are a few of our favorite efficiency hacks:
+Timed saved doing admin tasks means more time to spend on the things we enjoy doing.
+Here are a few of our favourite efficiency hacks:

 Money admin is something that’s easy to put-off because it can seem daunting.
 But there are a few simple things you can do to slowly get on top of it.

-Finally, if debt and money is something that concerns you and is making you feel more nervous and overwhelmed, local charities can offer you free advice and help, so call them.
+Finally, if debt and money is something that concerns you and is making you feel more nervous and overwhelmed, charities like StepChange in the UK can offer you free advice and help, so give them a call.

-With busy days and heavy workloads, it can sometimes be challenging to eat healthy, well-balanced meals.
+With busy days and heavy workloads, it can sometimes be difficult to eat healthy, well-balanced meals.
 Planning ahead and prepping some of the food on the weekend means it’s more likely to happen.
-Start by going through your fridge and pantry to make a menu for the week.
-And then prep vegetables and cook meat so it’s ready to go.
+Start by going through your fridge and cupboards and making a menu for the week.
+And then peal vegetables and cook meat so it’s ready to go.
 If you’re looking for more ideas, one Pinterest search for ‘meal prep’ will throw up all the tips you’ll need.

 Learn from the best

 Learning from others is a sure-fire way to discover new methods but also save time.
 They have already made the mistakes and figured out the best way to do things, so you don’t have to.
 Here are a two of our favourite experts: